Tom Higgins Contact and Background Information

 The Faculty Forum President presides over the Faculty Senate, the governing body for the full-time faculty, and its collective bargaining unit known as the Faculty Forum.

-Attorney, Alternative Dispute Resolution and Legal Consultant, 1990 to 2024
+Attorney, 1990 to 2024

 Administrative Hearing Officer, 1996 to 2021